Connecting PostgreSQL and Snowflake for DSR Discovery: Edge-Case Debugging and Deterministic Pipeline Orchestration

 4. Async Polling, Priority Queues, and Fallback Routing

 DSR discovery rarely executes in a single synchronous sweep.
 Large identity graphs spanning millions of records require async polling and queue management to avoid overwhelming either system.
-Implementing a priority queue with exponential backoff and circuit breaker logic ensures high-risk PII subjects are processed first while protecting source databases from thundering herd scenarios.
+A priority queue with exponential backoff and circuit breaker logic ensures high-risk PII subjects are processed first while protecting source databases from thundering herd scenarios.

 import asyncio